 Route and secure the power lead into the tractor cab, terminating close to the controls armrest.
 Using the large rectangular shaped multi pin connector, connect the machine end wiring loom to the joystick control box.
-Then also connect the power supply to the joystick control box, using the two 4 pin screw connectors.
+Then also connect the power supply for the controls to the joystick control box, using the two 4 pin screw connectors.
+Finally, connect the power supply for the oil cooler to the oil cooler control box loom, using two 4 pin screw connectors.

-Check that the emergency stop button is functioning correctly (see section 6).
+Check that the emergency stop button is functioning correctly (see section 6.1).